ethanyanjiali/deep-vision/YOLO/tensorflow/README.md

 make train
 ```

-Please note that multi GPU training isn't performing well as of Dec 2019 since TF 2.0 still has some problems of distributed dataset and graph mode.
-Running distributed dataset in eager model would receive significant performance penalty because it's basically just run sequentially.
+Please note that this training script support Multi-GPU training.
+But if you only have one GPU, it should still work.